CSIRT-SK/viruschecker/docs/driver/drivers-on-linux.md

 Comodo provides the command line utility called *cmdscan* that may be used to scan the selected file for malware.
 It should be located at `/opt/COMODO`.
-The driver is preconfigured to this location and therefore no additional settings should be necessary.
+The driver is preconfigured to this location and therefore no additional settings are required.